Monday, December 31, 2018

 Loving Thy Neighbor

-While we were entertained in my cousins new built home I heard an old lady asking our whereabouts.
-Later I discovered that she was our neighbour staying next door.
-In the next 24 hours we heard different people responding to her in high pitch rude tone and trying to ignore her.
-Later I discovered that the new home where we were staying in once belonged to her.
-All her life she has stayed alone and her extended family takes care of her basic needs.
+While we were entertained at my cousin's newly built home, I heard an old lady asking about our whereabouts.
+Later, I discovered that she was our neighbor staying next door.
+Over the next 24 hours, we heard different people respond to her in a high-pitched, rude tone and try to ignore her.
+Later, I discovered that the new home where we were staying once belonged to her.
+All her life, she has stayed alone, and her extended family takes care of her basic needs.
 Her home looked shabby and dark.
-Her thoughts are little repetitive and random.
-She doesn’t step out of her house ever.
-May be that is why people called her mad.
-I was not really sure if that was the case.
+Her thoughts are a little repetitive and random.
+She never steps out of her house.
+Maybe that is why people called her mad.
+I wasn't sure if that was the case.

-In the evening me and Swara thought of spending some time praying in silence.
-This is when Swara taking the neighbour along.
+In the evening, Swara and I thought of spending some time praying in silence.
+This is when Swara takes the neighbor along.
 I definitely had resistance as I was looking for some quiet time.
 But her intention changed my mind.
-One reason definitely was to bring her out of the four walls but the subtle intention was to reconnect her to life - to the river, with the mother (referring to Narmada river).
-Swara shared that we might not be able to do much, may be just share some maitri (loving kindness) and who knows grace might flow through her.
+One reason definitely was to bring her out of the four walls b, ut the subtle intention was to reconnect her to life -,o the river, with the mother (referring to Nathe rmada riRiver Swara shared that we might not be able to do much, may be just share some maitri (loving kindness) and who knows grace might flow through her.

-All three of us sat in silence and watched the sun set while hearing some prayer bells ringing in some temples.
+All three of us sat in silence, watching the sun set, while we heard prayer bells ringing in temples.

 May we all become compassionate and wise :)